Homelessness in Russia: Today

 Nevertheless, the state is still obligated to provide permanent shelter free of charge to anyone who needs better living conditions or lacks permanent registration; the right to shelter is still enshrined in the constitution.
 However, this may take many years.
 It is illegal to strip a person of permanent residency without their will, even the owner of the apartment.
 This creates problems for banks because mortgage loans have become increasingly popular.
 Banks are obliged to provide a new, cheaper flat for a person instead of the old one if the person fails to repay the loan, or wait until all people who live in the flat are dead.
 Several projects of special cheap 'social' flats for those who failed to repay mortgages were proposed to facilitate the mortgage market.

-There exists Nochlezhka NGO acting in Saint Petersburg and Moscow.
+According to official Rosstat data, there were around 11,285 homeless people in the country in 2021, compared to 64,077 in 2010.

+There exists a NGO called Nochlezhka that operates in Saint Petersburg and Moscow and helps homeless people find a home.
+The organization claims that official data understimates the real number, since even Rosstat figures show that 22,426 homeless people died in Russia in 2021, a number far greater than the total number of homeless people in the country according to its own estimates.
+Nochlezkha asserts that in 2022, around 2 million Russians were possibly living without a home.